willnix/DNSCryptClient/README.md

 # DNSCryptClient
-A very simple DNSCrypt Client.
+A very simple DNSCrypt Client domstrating the use of my [dnscrypt library](https://github.com/willnix/dnscrypt).

-I wrote this to understand the protocol before implementing it in a language I am much less familiar with.

-I may expand this to a simple package with a sensible API in the future.